-2.4.4.6 Auto Assignment
+2.4.4.2 Auto Assignment

-- 2.4.4.6.1 TENNCARE will auto assign an enrollee to an MCO, in specified circumstances, including but not limited to, the enrollee does not request enrollment in a specified MCO, cannot be enrolled in the requested MCO, or is an adult eligible as a result of receiving SSI benefits. - 2.4.4.6.2 The current auto assignment process does not apply to children eligible for TennCare as a result of being eligible for SSI or children in the state's custody. - 2.4.4.6.3 There are four different levels to the current auto assignment process: - 2.4.4.6.3.1 If the enrollee was previously enrolled with an MCO and lost TennCare eligibility for a period of two (2) months or less, the enrollee will be reenrolled with that MCO. - 2.4.4.6.3.2 If the enrollee has family members in an MCO (other than TennCare Select), the enrollee will be enrolled in that MCO. - 2.4.4.6.3.3 If the enrollee is a newborn, the enrollee will be assigned to his/her mother's MCO. - 2.4.4.6.3.4 If none of the above applies, the enrollee will be assigned using default logic that randomly assigns enrollees to MCOs (other than TennCare Select).
+- 2.4.4.2.1 TENNCARE will auto assign an enrollee to an MCO, in specified circumstances, including but not limited to, the enrollee does not request enrollment in a specified MCO, cannot be enrolled in the requested MCO, or is an adult eligible as a result of receiving SSI benefits. - 2.4.4.2.2 The current auto assignment process does not apply to children eligible for TennCare as a result of being eligible for SSI or children in State custody. - 2.4.4.2.3 There are four different levels to the current auto assignment process: - 2.4.4.2.3.1 If the enrollee was previously enrolled with an MCO and lost TennCare eligibility for a period of two (2) months or less, the enrollee will be re-enrolled with that MCO.

+- 2.4.4.2.3.2 If the enrollee has family members in an MCO (other than TennCare Select), the enrollee will be enrolled in that MCO. - 2.4.4.2.3.3 If the enrollee is a newborn, the enrollee will be assigned to his/her mother's MCO. - 2.4.4.2.3.4 If none of the above applies, the enrollee will be assigned using default logic that randomly assigns enrollees to MCOs (other than TennCare Select). - 2.4.4.2.4 TENNCARE may modify the auto assignment algorithm to change or add criteria including but not limited to quality measures or cost or utilization management performance. - 2.4.4.3 Immediate Eligibility for Children in State Custody